|

 whose subject is not merely a particular cast of characters

+but a world in agonising transition.
 While not by any means as grand and fully realised an accomplishment

 as “War and Peace”, the classic against which